EllisWalmsleyWeb/Calculator/README.md

 # Calculator

-A simple calculator web application built with HTML, CSS, and Vanilla JavaScript.
+A simple calculator web application built with HTML, CSS, and JavaScript.
 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum and serves as practice in DOM manipulation, event handling, and JavaScript logic.

 ## Features
 - Basic arithmetic operations (addition, subtraction, multiplication, and division).